Men of Color National Summit

 Building Bridges to Success for African-American and Hispanic Males

-The mission of the Clemson University Men of Color National Summit is to close the achievement gap for African-American and Hispanic males, from cradle to career.
-Bringing together approximately 2,000 high school and college students, business professionals, educators, government officials and community leaders from around the country, the summit will emphasize the importance of education, best practices and choices to increase high school and college graduation rates.
+The mission of the Clemson University Men of Color National Summit is to close the opportunity gap for African American and Hispanic males, from cradle to career.
+Bringing together approximately 2,400 high school and college students, business professionals, educators, government officials and community leaders from around the country, the summit will emphasize the importance of education, best practices and choices to increase high school and college graduation rates.
 The national conference will lead to awareness of the changing U.S. demographics by enhancing the experience of men of color through involvement and engagement, preparing them for a global mindset.

 - Career and professional development

 - Masculinity/personal identity

 For additional information, email firstname.lastname@example.org .

 2022 Men of Color Summit Stories

 - Clemson’s fifth annual Men of Color National Summit